EU hopes Italy will bring 2019 budget in line with EU rules

 “What we see currently now seems to be not compliant with the Stability and Growth Pact but we are open to dialogue with the Italian authorities and hope that the budget will be brought in line with the requirements of the Stability and Growth Pact,” Dombrovskis said.

-Asked about comments of Claudio Borghi, the economic head of Italy’s ruling League party, that Italy would enjoy more favorable conditions outside the euro, Dombrovskis said he would not be drawn into such speculations.
+Asked about comments of Claudio Borghi, the economic head of Italy’s ruling League party, that Italy would enjoy more favourable conditions outside the euro, Dombrovskis said he would not be drawn into such speculations.
+(Reporting By Jan Strupczewski; editing by Philip Blenkinsop)